-The AIARE 2 avalanche course is a 3-day program that provides avid backcountry users and leaders the opportunity to advance their avalanche knowledge and decision making skills.
-The AIARE Level 2 Avalanche Course develops an understanding of snowpack formation and metamorphism.
+The AIARE Rec 2 avalanche course provides avid backcountry users and leaders the opportunity to advance their avalanche knowledge and decision making skills.
+The AIARE Rec Level 2 Avalanche Course develops an understanding of snowpack formation and metamorphism.
 Observation guidelines and recording standards for factors that influence and indicate snowpack stability are presented.
 Avalanche formation and release are discussed.
 A stability analysis and forecasting process is introduced.
 (Colorado Avalanche Information Center) Students will come away from the course with the following information:

 - Snow Metamorphism